exavolt/zflo/packages/api-format/README.md

 # @zflo/api-format

-Format API contracts and registry for zflo parsers and formatters.
+Format API contracts and registry for ZFlo parsers and formatters.
 This package provides standardized interfaces and a plugin architecture for format implementations.

 ## Features